 Corpo Santo Historical Hotel is located just around the corner from Praca do Comercio, a couple of streets back from the Tagus river.
 Strictly speaking, this hotel is actually located in Cais do Sodre, just to the south of Chiado.
 Expect an in-house museum (what?!), free walking tours, and wine tastings with canapes.
 I haven’t yet had the pleasure of staying here myself, but its reviews are exceptional across the board.

-Chiado Hotels Map
+Interactive Chiado Hotels Map

-HOTELS IN BAIXA
+ACCOMMODATION IN BAIXA

-Baixa is flat, so if you have any mobility issues then you’ll want to stay here over any of Lisbon’s other districts.
-This is Lisbon’s polished grid, and the city’s elegant comeback after the 1755 earthquake leveled everything.
-Rebuilt with Enlightenment logic and wide boulevards, it’s all tiled facades, and iron balconies.
-Baixa is also the bustling downtown area, with grand architecture, wide shopping avenues, and iconic squares like Praça do Comércio and Rossio, so as you’d expect, it’s touristy.
+Rebuilt with Enlightenment logic and wide boulevards, Baixa is all tiled facades, and iron balconies.
+It’s also the bustling downtown area, with grand architecture, wide shopping avenues, and iconic squares like Praça do Comércio and Rossio, so as you’d expect, it’s busy!

 Hotel da Baixa is perhaps Lisbon’s most beloved boutique hotel.
 From its welcoming Pastel de Nata, to walking tours with its knowledgeable staff, this is a hotel that prizes the personal touch.
 Expect live music at the hotel bar, a free mini bar in your room, and an absolute legend by the name of Pedro as head of guest services.